ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

     thus, a new Ongoing External Replication Task ***cannot*** be scheduled.

   * If an External Replication Task was _already_ defined and active when the cluster went down,
-    then the task will _not_ be active, no replication will take place.
+    then the task will _not_ be active and no replication will take place.

 * **When the node responsible for the external replication task is down**